 City of Bees

-Oh, they are experimental design--they explore how the shape of panels--triangle, square, pentagon, hexagon, circle, spiral--affect comics storytelling.
+Oh, they are experimental design--they explore how the shape of comix panels--triangle, pentagon, hexagon, square, spiral, and circle, respectively--affect the storytelling.
+And the audience.
 My teacher privately asked me to risk showing some comics to shake up his conventional students a bit.
 I don't mind the challenge--spurred me to finish the piece!

 But... while it's a healthy stretch for them, does this critique shortchange me?
 Can they really assess such material fairly?
 Intelligently?

 Well, no. They struggle even to absorb such a massive ambitious project.
 Read?
 Skim?
 Just look at the pictures?
 I suggest "Read the intro and one short piece, then just look at the layouts."

 My classmates cluster around City of Bees and Spirography, the boldest geometric pieces; Vic's favorite is Boxes, for its restrained palette and simple grid.
 It figures--Vic loves boxes and repetition.
 It's my unloved stepchild, for just those reasons--I find boxes dull.
 True, those airless constraints wrung deep confessions out of me.
 But any deeper than the lush fantasies of Pentalemma or the acerbic dream-oracle in City of Bees?

 Just as my dream last night warned, the most negative comment is sexual: "the nudity and miniskirts in Pentalemma objectify women"... from a man.
 I ask if he actually READ it.
 No, just glanced!
 So he doesn't even know these women are me in dreams.
 Subjects, not objects.
 I wonder if he's really bothered not by the skin but the fur; "women are mere animals"?